miami-acm/git-tutorial/slides/slides.rst

 Repository
 ----------

-A data structure, that contains, among other things a Historical record of changes in the repository.
+A data structure, that contains, among other things a historical record of changes in the repository.

 ------